HigherOrderCO/Kind/base/Lit/Litereum.md

 Litereum's design is a combination of 3 components:

-1. LitSign: a minimal, hash-based signature scheme that can't be broken by quantum computers.
-It is an adaptation of WOTS signatures.
+1. LitSign: a minimal, quantum-resistant, hash-based signature scheme.

-2. LitCons: a minimal, proof-of-work consensus algorithm for peer-to-peer transactions.
-It is a simplification of Nakamoto Consensus.
+2. LitCons: a minimal, proof-of-work consensus algorithm.

-3. LitCore: a minimal, statically-typed language prone to formal verification.
-It is a stateful calculus based on datatypes and recursion.
+3. LitCore: a minimal, well-typed linear calculus used for scripting.

-Litereum doesn't have a native currency.
-Instead, it is a truly pure and neutral decentralized computer.
+Litereum doesn't have a native currency. (...)

 Roadmap
 -------